typedb/typedb/docs/pages/academy/6-analytics/3-graph-analytics.md

   ![Shortest path GUI](/images/academy/6-analytics/path-gui.png)

-Runnning a path query in the Graph visualiser actually lets you see the path between the two nodes, as shown in the following screenshot:
+Running a path query in the Graph visualiser actually lets you see the path between the two nodes, as shown in the following screenshot:

   ![Shortest path in the Visualiser](/images/academy/6-analytics/path-visualiser.png)